Dareen/flags/README.md

 Reads and writes flags configuration to/from a key-value store (currently Zookeeper) to be used to enable/disable features.

-Can be used in multiple domains and applications e.g. Mobile, Motors, Property, Jobs, Core ... etc.
+Can be used in multiple domains and applications of your business.

 ## Notions and terminology
 #### Flag
 And sometimes also refered to as a Key or as a Feature, it's used to determine whether a certain feature is enabled or disabled.

-Future: to be used as a configuration value. e.g. max number of listings per view.
+Future: to be used as a configuration value. e.g. max and min configuration values of certain features, timeouts ... etc.

 #### Application
-Each set of features are bound to a certain application domain, e.g. Mobile, Motors, Property, Jobs, Core ... etc. This ensures isolation and prevents conflicts of flags in different domains.
+Each set of features are bound to a certain application domain.
+This ensures isolation and prevents conflicts of flags in different domains.

 #### Segmentation
 A segmentation is how you would like to segment enabling or disabling your features.
-Can be by the user account type, or by the user device type, or both.
+Can be by the user account type, or by the user device type, or the country, or all of the above.
 Example segmentations: platform, country.

 #### Segmentation Option
-Different types of a given segmentation, say platform segmentation, it has the following possible options: ios, androind, windows, blackberry ... etc.
+Different types of a given segmentation, say platform segmentation, it has the following possible options: ios, androind, windows, blackberry, pwa, bot ... etc.

 ## Authentication
-Authentication of the admin UI is currently handled via a separate internal proxy, will support application authentication and authorization in the future.
+Currently not supported.

 ## Endpoints